Meet Uzma – Guide-Line Support Worker

 Inspector Osman Khan from the Stronger Communities Team has described the initiative as ground-breaking.
 “This partnership approach will be highly effective in addressing complex issues and will help build stronger relationships between organisations and individuals, leading to better outcomes for all involved.”

-Individuals can also refer into Safe Spaces by calling Guide-Line on 08001 884 884, Mind in Bradford’s telephone help-line for confidential, emotional support.
+Individuals can also refer into Safe Spaces by calling Guide-Line on 08001 884 884, Bradford District and Craven Mind’s telephone help-line for confidential, emotional support.
 Lines are open 8am – 12am (midnight), 365 days a year.

 Posted on: 13th December 2022